Who We Serve

 We have come a long way since opening the doors of our first transitional house on Victoria Street in 2010.

-We currently provide sober living spaces for 22 men.
+We currently provide sober living spaces for up to 31 men and 7 women.

 Our transition houses are situated on the unceded territory of the Haudenosaunee and the Anishinaabek.